passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### brokerageAuthorizations: `string`<a id="brokerageauthorizations-string"></a>

 Optional.
-Comma seperated list of authorization IDs (only use if filtering is needed on one or more authorizations).
+Comma separated list of authorization IDs (only use if filtering is needed on one or more authorizations).

 #### 🔄 Return<a id="🔄-return"></a>